 Thank you for reading our 1UZ-FE engine spotlight guide

-If you enjoyed this article then please share it with the buttons at the side and bottom of your screen.
-Find this information useful?
+If you enjoyed this article, please share it with the buttons at the side and bottom of your screen.
+Find this information helpful?
 Please post a link to it on your cars owners club.
-We really appreciate your support.
+We appreciate your support.

-We thank the following entities for use of their photography in this article:
+We thank the following entities for the use of their photography in this article: